jusspatel/weatherio/README.md

 Official Website : https://weather-1.jusspatel8106.repl.co/

 ## About
 This website gets you the detailed weather info of the current hour .
 It contains data of over 200,000 cities !
-This wesbite was created as a hobby using the OpenWeather API , Python , Django and Bootstrap .
+This website was created as a hobby using the OpenWeather API , Python , Django and Bootstrap .
 Hope you like it !

 ## Hosted On :
 <li>ReplIt </li>